top of page

 Logo-4seasons-2.png

-As the seasons come and go, our bodies, minds and feelings shift too.
-Nature's rhythms give us a real chance to take care of ourselves in ways that refresh us and make us feel good inside.
-Seasonal self-care means seeing the special things each season offers.
-It lets us match our healthy habits to the world around us.
-Let's look at simple ways you can use each season to feel better and get closer to nature.
+As the seasons come and go, our bodies, brains and emotions change as well.
+The cycles of nature provide us a real chance to take care of ourselves in ways that renew us and make us feel good from the inside out.
+Seasonal self-care focuses on what each season has in mind.
+It allows us to align our wellness habits with the environment around us.
+Let's look at some simple things you can do each season to improve your mood and reconnect with nature.

 Spring: Renewal and Rebirth

-Spring is a time of awakening and renewal.
-As flowers begin to bloom and trees regain their vibrant green leaves, we too can embrace this spirit of rebirth.
-This season invites us to shake off the remnants of winter and explore new beginnings.
+Spring is a season of regeneration and waking.
+As flowers bloom and trees regain their brilliant green foliage, we may also tap into this rebirth energy.
+The season encourages us to eliminate the ghosts of winter and embrace fresh beginnings.

 Self-Care Practices:

-Outdoor Activities: As the weather warms, take advantage of the great outdoors.
-Go for a hike, start a garden or simply take a leisurely walk in the park to soak up the sun’s revitalizing energy.
+Outdoor Activities: As the weather warms up, head outside and enjoy the great outdoors.
+To get the sun's revitalizing energy, go on a hike, start a garden or simply take a leisurely walk through the park.

 Mindful Eating: Incorporate seasonal produce into your meals.
-Fresh fruits and vegetables, bursting with flavor, can help nourish your body and invigorate your spirit.
+Fresh fruits and vegetables, bursting with flavor, can help nourish your body and energize your spirit.

 Summer: Joy and Vitality